Esri/arcgis-maps-sdk-java-samples/feature_layers/add-dynamic-entity-layer/README.md

 ## How it works

-1. Create an `ArcGIStreamService` using a `Url`.
+1. Create an `ArcGIStreamService` using the service `URL`.
 2. Set a `DynamicEntityFilter` on the stream service to limit the amount of data coming from the server.
-3. Set the `MaximumDuration` property of the stream service PurgeOptions to limit the amount of data managed by the application.
+3. Set the `MaximumDuration` property of the stream service `PurgeOptions` to limit the amount of data managed by the application.
 4. Create a `DynamicEntityLayer` using the stream service.
 5. Update values in the layer's `TrackDisplayProperties` to customize the layer's appearance.
 6. Add the `DynamicEntityLayer` to the map.